Peter Higgs: Civic awards

 Higgs was the recipient of the Edinburgh Award for 2011.
 He was the fifth person to receive the Award, which was established in 2007 by the City of Edinburgh Council to honour an outstanding individual who has made a positive impact on the city and gained national and international recognition for Edinburgh.

 Higgs was presented with an engraved loving cup by the Rt Hon George Grubb, Lord Provost of Edinburgh, in a ceremony held at the City Chambers on Friday, 24 February 2012.
 The event also marked the unveiling of his handprints in the City Chambers quadrangle, where they had been engraved in Caithness stone alongside those of previous Edinburgh Award recipients.

 Higgs was awarded the Freedom of the City of Bristol in July 2013.
 The Dirac-Higgs Science Centre in Bristol is also named in his honour.
 In April 2014, he was also awarded the Freedom of the City of Newcastle upon Tyne.
 He was also honoured with a brass plaque installed on the Newcastle Quayside as part of the Newcastle Gateshead Initiative Local Heroes Walk of Fame.

 Higgs Centre for Theoretical Physics

 On 6 July 2012, Edinburgh University announced a new centre named after Professor Higgs to support future research in theoretical physics.
 The Higgs Centre for Theoretical Physics brings together scientists from around the world to seek "a deeper understanding of how the universe works".
 The centre is currently based within the James Clerk Maxwell Building, home of the university's School of Physics and Astronomy and the iGEM 2015 team (ClassAfiED).
-The university has also established a chair of theoretical physics in the name of Peter Higgs.
+The university has also established a chair of theoretical physics in the name of Peter Higgs, currently held by cosmologist Neil Turok.